 Do you want to learn more about the Making Tax Digital (MTD) scheme introduced by HMRC?
-It is already possible to submit your tax return online!
-The strategy being introduced by HMRC is going to make the whole process digital; for VAT from April 2019 then income and corporation tax from April 2020.
+It was already possible to submit your tax return online.
+The strategy introduced by HMRC has made the whole process digital; for VAT from April 2019 then income and corporation tax from April 2020.

-Most taxpayers struggle with the whole process of tax submission and so this digital project is being introduced to ensure errors and mistakes are minimised.
-The team from The Kelvin Partnership will take you through how Making Tax Digital will affect you and detailing all there is to know!
+Most taxpayers struggle with the whole process of tax submission.
+This digital project is being introduced to ensure errors and mistakes are minimised.
+The team from The Kelvin Partnership will take you through how Making Tax Digital will affect you and detail all there is to know!

 Communicate with HMRC, Store Tax Information and Submit your Tax Return Online with Making Tax Digital